gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 }
 ```

 Here in this example we are creating a new callable type that extend privately the lambda.
 Yet, for the sake of this example, we expose a function that has the same parameters as the lambda function we recieve.
-We used riefication to recreate the call operator, but we can go further and implement something we could not see without reflection and reification.
+We used reification to recreate the call operator, but we can go further and implement something we could not see without reflection and reification.

 ```c++
 template<typename L>